mmoult/SPIRV-Interpreter/README.md

 ## Features
 - Support for vertex, fragment, compute, hull, ... shaders
 - Specify inputs and print outputs in YAML or JSON
-- Can generate template file for expected inputs
+- Generate template files for expected inputs
-- Option to check against expected results
+- Check against expected results
 - Verbose trace of program execution
-- 7 test examples, and counting
+- 8 test examples, and counting

 ## Use
-This project aims to support the most recent versions of the full [SPIR-V specification](https://registry.khronos.org/SPIR-V/specs/unified1/SPIRV.html).
+This project aims to support the full
+[SPIR-V specification](https://registry.khronos.org/SPIR-V/specs/unified1/SPIRV.html).
 It generally expects syntactically-correct SPIR-V files.
 It is not, nor does it intend to be, a SPIR-V validator.
 If that is what you need, use `spirv-val` in [SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools).
 If the input SPIR-V file is syntactically